 Data Privacy and Security

 Data privacy is paramount and has recently become a human right.
-This is seen not only by average internet users’ social demands, but by increasing regulations that aim to protect users’ privacy.
-Many internet users are unaware, but their history, physical location, online trends, social media activities, and much more are used to create an online map of your identity.
+This is evident in the social demands of average internet users and in the growing regulations designed to protect users’ privacy.
+Many internet users are unaware of this.
+Their history, physical location, online trends, and social media activities all contribute to creating an online map of their identity.

 Information Security